Central London - 29 September 2019

 A much-deserved celebration awaits all racers and challengers at the finishes, alongside amazing charities, our partners and the environmental organisations who support Regatta London.

 The River Thames, the world famous waterway, will finally fully open up to paddle sport!
-On Sunday 29 September the river will be turned from one of the roughest stretches of inland water to the calmest, as the Regatta is coinciding with the routine planned closure of the Thames Barrier.
+On Sunday 29 September Regatta London will coincide with the planned test closure of the Thames Barrier, significantly reducing the normal tidal flow of the river.
 Our two routes (the Big Ben and London Crossing) will take in iconic London landmarks including Battersea Power Station and the Houses of Parliament, and for those on the London Crossing, the London Eye, HMS Belfast, Tower Bridge and the Old Royal Naval College, Greenwich.
 This is a unique chance to take over the River Thames with us as we close the river to all traffic, making Regatta London truly an event like no other.

 Regatta London is founded by Tideway, the company building the Thames Tideway Tunnel ‘super sewer’ to help tackle sewage pollution in the River Thames.
 The 25km tunnel, currently under construction from west to east London, will help protect the river for future generations, protect the wildlife that lives there and improve the conditions for paddlers.
 Paddlers are the next most closely affected community, often participating on polluted water ways.